SWIOID Review and Statement of Expectations

 In November 2023, a survey of over 1000 people with an interest in the Upper Murrumbidgee River and Montane rivers expressed that, in addition to power generation and revenue, the Statement of Expectations should address the following matters: Water Quality, Transparency of Operations, Environmental Sustainability, Critical Human Water Needs, Community Engagement, Cultural Outcomes, Regional development, Recreational Use and Agricultural Use.

-To enable this, shareholder Ministers are now being asked to issue a government policy order under Clause 22 of the PGPA Act, via the Statement of Expectations, requiring Snowy Hydro Limited to manage the release of water for environmental, social and Cultural needs alongside renewable energy production; aligning with the Murray Darling Basin Reforms.
+To enable this, shareholder Ministers were asked to issue a government policy order under Clause 22 of the PGPA Act, via the Statement of Expectations, requiring Snowy Hydro Limited to manage the release of water for environmental, social and Cultural needs alongside renewable energy production; aligning with the Murray Darling Basin Reforms.

-The text below has been drafted to align with the objectives of the Murray Darling Basin reforms and capture the sentiment from the community survey, to ensure the next Statement of Expectations includes considerations of other water needs.
+The text below was drafted to align with the objectives of the Murray Darling Basin reforms and capture the sentiment from the community survey, to ensure the updated Statement of Expectations included considerations of other water needs.

-The proposed wording below has been endorsed by the ACT and Region Catchment Management Coordination Group (ACT&R CMCG), to be provided to shareholder ministers to inform the drafting of the next Statement of Expectations.
+The proposed wording below was endorsed by the ACT and Region Catchment Management Coordination Group (ACT&R CMCG) and provided to shareholder ministers to inform the drafting of the next Statement of Expectations.
 The ACT&R CMCG is a statutory advisory group established under the Water Resources Act 2007 to facilitate improved governance and coordination of water catchment activities within the ACT and the surrounding region.
+While this wording was not adapted in its entirety, it remains here as a reference for what stakeholders would like to see in future versions.

-It is proposed that the following paragraphs be added to the Statement of Expectations as a policy order under Clause 22 of the PGPA Act (2013):
+To inform the Statement of Expectations, it was proposed that the following paragraphs be added to the Statement of Expectations as a policy order under Clause 22 of the PGPA Act (2013).
+This text remains here as a resource for any future updates to the Statement of Expectations:

 Consistent with reforms under the Commonwealth Water Act (2007), the rights and obligations under the NSW Snowy Water Corporatisation Act (1997) and Snowy Licence (2002; last revised 2020) and the Snowy Hydro Board’s Sustainability Report (2023), Shareholder Ministers expect that Snowy Hydro Limited will balance their water management and energy obligations under the licence and obligations to support improved environmental, social, economic and Cultural outcomes alongside renewable energy production.